Michael McCullough, PhD

 McCullough has authored more than 150 scientific papers, many of which have appeared in the best journals within both Psychology (Journal of Personality and Social Psychology, Journal of Experimental Psychology-General, Psychological Bulletin) and general science (Behavioral and Brain Sciences, Proceedings of the National Academy of Sciences, Proceedings of the Royal Society—Biological Sciences).
 Professor McCullough’s books and articles have been cited more than 40,000 times, placing him among the most widely cited American psychologists.
 His research has been funded by the National Institutes of Health, the Department of Defense, and several nonprofit foundations.

 Professor McCullough has authored or edited seven books.
-His newest book is The Kindness of Strangers: How a Selfish Ape Invented a New Moral Code, and will be published in May 2020 by Basic Books.
+His newest book, The Kindness of Strangers: How a Selfish Ape Invented a New Moral Code, is out now.

 At UCSD, McCullough teaches General Psychology: Social Foundations (Psyc 6), Evolution and Human Nature (Psych 141) and Writing About Thinking.